-As well as the online resource for SME’s, companycarandvan.co.uk we also publish a bi monthly 76 page magazine entitled Company Car & Van, which contains up to date news on new car & commercial vehicle launches that are relevant to the SME fleet market.
+As well as the online resource for SME’s, companycarandvan.co.uk we also publish a bi monthly magazine entitled Company Car & Van, which contains up to date news on new car & commercial vehicle launches that are relevant to the SME fleet market.

 New WLTP testing holds key to future fleet sales

 The main talking point this year in fleet has been discussions around the arrival of the Worldwide Harmonised Light Vehicle Test, or, as it’s more commonly known, WLTP.